matthewkeaton5/MiniProject1/README.md

 # Repository
 Where all the information is stored and is commonly referred to as a remote
 # Clone
-'git clone' is used to pull an entire git repository onto the local computer, the master branch is taken be default
+git clone is used to pull an entire git repository onto the local computer, the master branch is taken be default
 # Fork
 A fork is a copy of the repository which allows you to change the code without changing the code on the master branch
 # Branch